After Hair Transplant Surgery

 Precautions to observe after hair transplant

-- Take the pain killers provided in case you feel pain on the donor area.
+- Take the painkillers provided in case you feel pain in the donor area.

 - Take the antibiotics as prescribed to protect against infection

-- For initial healing process shampooing/hair wash will be demonstrated.
+- For the initial healing process, shampooing/hair wash will be demonstrated.

 - On the second day after hair transplant, you are required to begin washing your hair in the morning or evening as demonstrated in the clinic.